-There are concerns that an otherwise excellent candidate for chiropractic licensure in New York could be unable to receive a license because of requirements that are the strictest in the country.
+There are concerns that an otherwise qualified candidate for chiropractic licensure in New York could be unable to receive a license because of New York's unique requirements.
 All other states follow the CCE national requirements.
 New York is the only state that has these restrictive pre-professional requirements.
 In recent years, New York has seen a decrease in the number of chiropractic licenses.
 There is concern that continuing to mandate these unique and outdated pre-professional requirements may further contribute to that decline, which could decrease New Yorkers' access to chiropractic services.